 Do I need a dilated eye exam?

 Short answer is yes!
 Do you need it every single time you come in?
 Probably not, if you have completely healthy eyes.
-Some doctors are now using wide angle retinal photography in lieu of dilation, but we feel that those photos are generally just a great supplemental tool, and something that can be used when a patient absolutely cannot be dilated.
+Think about looking into a room through a keyhole versus looking in a room with the door open.
+It’s a night a day difference in what you can see.
+Some doctors are now using wide angle retinal photography in lieu of dilation.
+We feel that those photos are a fantastic tool, that works even better when a patient is dilated but should not routinely replace a dilated eye exam.
 We understand the inconveniences of being dilated, but it is still the gold standard of a complete retinal evaluation.
-Ask any retinal specialist, and they will agree, dilation is the best way to evaluate the retina.

 What if I have an emergency and need to see an eye doctor right away?

 We are here for you and will accommodate same-day emergency patients.
 However, we can’t promise you won’t have to wait just a little.

 Will I be able to drive home after the exam?

 In many cases, your eyes will be dilated for your exam.
 If your eyes are dilated, your near vision may be blurred but your distance vision with correction should be fine for driving.
 Your eyes will be sensitive to light so we suggest you bring your dark sunglasses, otherwise we will provide disposable tinted inserts.
 The bottom line: gauge your own comfort while driving dilated.
 If you are worried, then we highly suggest you bring someone to drive you home.